Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/README.md

 ## Current progress
 See this repository's [project board](https://github.com/users/Qonfused/projects/2/views/4) and [issues page](https://github.com/Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/issues) for current progress.

+All changes are based off the [Zenbook Pro Duo 15" (UX582) OpenCore configuration and guide](https://github.com/shiecldk/ASUS-ZenBook-Pro-Duo-15-OLED-UX582-Hackintosh) from @shiecldk.

 ### macOS version support:
 > **Warning**
 > This repository is still a work in progress.